-CAUTION: TO ACHIEVE THE MINIMUM CONTACT RESISTANCE ACROSS A BOLTED BUS JOINT, IT IS RECOMMENDED THAT THE JOINT CONTACT SURFACES BE COATED WITH A FILM OF LUBRICATING GREASE, D50HD35 (formerly D50H47).
-A TUBE OF THIS GREASE IS SUPPLIED WITH THE EQUIPMENT.
+CAUTION: TO ACHIEVE THE MINIMUM CONTACT RESISTANCE ACROSS A BOLTED BUS JOINT, IT IS RECOMMENDED THAT THE JOINT CONTACT SURFACES BE COATED WITH A FILM OF GE LUBRICATING GREASE 0282A2048P009.
+A CAN OF THIS GREASE IS SUPPLIED WITH THE EQUIPMENT.
 DO NOT PUT GREASE ON THE BOLT THREADS AS THIS WILL AFFECT THE CLAMPING FORCE EXERTED BY THE BOLT.